adaptdk/Adapt-Academy-Frontend/README.md

 	  ...
 ```

 Such structure allows for us to add pages to application in easy way.
 All routes and all pages will be added in `routes.js`.
 Common and reusable components should be extracted and moved to `client/`.

-Right now you get a lot of information that can me not familiar for you.
+Right now you get a lot of information that can be not familiar for you.
 But all concepts will be introduced to you :)